meta-llama/llama-stack-apps/examples/android_app/README.md

 Within the Settings page, you can configure local model usage and remote host endpoint.

 For local or on-device inference:

+* The executorch.aar downloaded from [`download-prebuilt-et-lib.sh`](https://github.com/meta-llama/llama-stack-client-kotlin/blob/release/0.0.58/llama-stack-client-kotlin-client-local/download-prebuilt-et-lib.sh) is tested to be compatible with ExecuTorch v0.5.
+Please make sure you check out the correct [release 0.5 branch](https://github.com/pytorch/executorch/tree/release/0.5) instead of the default main branch before running the pte model export script

 * First, assuming you have the model and tokenizer ready in ExecuTorch format.
 You can get more detail [here](https://github.com/pytorch/executorch/blob/main/examples/demo-apps/android/LlamaDemo/docs/delegates/xnnpack_README.md#prepare-models) on how to prepare them.
 Once you have the model and tokenizer ready, you can push them to the device by:
 ```
 adb shell mkdir -p /data/local/tmp/llama